Hristu Chiacu

-Hristu Chiacu (born 6 September 1986) is a Romanian former footballer who plays as a midfielder for teams such as Național București, Wisła Kraków, Dinamo București, CS Otopeni, Politehnica Timișoara or Khazar Lankaran, among others.
+Hristu Chiacu (born 6 September 1986) is a Romanian former professional footballer who played as a midfielder for teams such as Național București, Wisła Kraków, Dinamo București, CS Otopeni, Politehnica Timișoara or Khazar Lankaran, among others.

 Personal life

 Hristu Chiacu is an ethnic Aromanian.

 Club career

 Early career

 Chiacu began his youth career at Dinamo București.

 Unirea Urziceni

 Chiacu signed his first professional contract with Unirea, where he scored one goal in two appearances.

 Electromagnetica

 He transferred to Electromagnetica, where he scored four goals in nine appearances.

 Național București

 Chiacu made his debut against FC Timișoara.
 He finished the season with 17 appearances for Național.

 Wisła Kraków

-He signed with Wisła at Dan Petrescu's request.
-He scored one goal in Polish League.
+He signed with Polish club Wisła Kraków at Dan Petrescu's request.
+He scored one goal in the Ekstraklasa.

 Dinamo București

 He returned to Romania at the team where started football, Dinamo, but play just ten matches because he was loaned out all time.

 Dacia Mioveni

 Chiacu was loaned out to Dacia Mioveni for six months, making ten appearances.